sagefy/sagefy/docs/Planning-Sequencer.md

 **Card Difficulty** - $$p(guess)$$ and $$p(slip)$$

 - _Definition_ - How likely is the typical learner to answer well?
-(Only applies to assessment cards.)
+(Only applies to scored cards.)
     - **Guess** - How likely is the typical learner, without ability, to randomly guess towards a good answer?
-(Only applies to assessment cards.)
+(Only applies to scored cards.)
     - **Slip** - How likely is the typical learner, with ability, to answer poorly?
-(Only applies to assessment cards.)
+(Only applies to scored cards.)
 - _When_ - Computing learner-unit ability.
 Selecting the next card.
 - _Factors_ - Prior, response, learner-unit ability, guess, slip.
 - _Formula_ -